hpi-swa-teaching/TelegramClient/packages/TelegramClient-UI.package/TCUUserMessage.class/README.md

-class with basic building instructions for the different message types
+class with basic building instructions for the different message that are created by a user